My account Basket

 For exceptional early career contribution to insect science.

-Eligibility for nomination: Any researcher or practitioner in the sector within ten years of completing their undergraduate degree or with less than ten years working in insect science in any capacity, with or without a degree
+Researchers and practitioners in the sector may be nominated within ten years of completing their undergraduate degree or within ten years pf working in insect science in any capacity, with or without a degree.

 J.O.
 Westwood